social-link-analytics-group-bsc/impact-app/README.md

 11. Run `python manage.py createsuperuser` to create an admin user

-12. Run the Django server by running the following command `python manage.py runserver locahost:8000`
+12. Run the Django server `python manage.py runserver locahost:8000`

+13. Get into the backend directory and run `celery worker -A backend --loglevel=info`.
+Celery is used to execute long-running tasks in background

 ## Technologies